JOIN LOGIN JOIN

 Expect the usual Marine supplement parade, an Imperium wave to pad the middle, and a late-cycle crescendo with Emperor’s Children making the noise right before the lights go out.

-Rumors Point to a Smoother Jump into Warhammer 40k 11th Edition
+Rumors Point to a Smoother Rules Jump into Warhammer 40k 11th Edition

-If the chatter is true, Warhammer 40k’s 11th edition is shaping up to be more of a tune-up than a teardown.
+If the latest rumors are true (or rather if the established pattern holds), Warhammer 40k’s 11th edition is shaping up to be more of a tune-up than a teardown, rules-wise.
 Think streamlined mechanics, fresh lore, and a shiny new launch box, without nuking your current codex from orbit.

 Dark Eldar hor wal armies DrukhariThe word is that your 10th edition codex will still be good to go in 11th, just with an update sheet to tweak points, adjust faction rules, and keep things in line with any core mechanic changes.
 Very similar from 8th to 9th.